 David's post offers an unparalleled look at the why of metrics, but not the how.
 As somebody trying to understand SaaS metrics, this was the piece I wanted to read - so I went ahead and wrote it.

 2) Make It Usable

-We've written huge posts before, but they've always been big, ungainly masses of text.
+We'd written huge posts before this one, but they'd always been big, ungainly masses of text.
 These are great for sharing around, but terrible for actually reading; resulting in lots of shares, and little meaningful engagement.